I beg to move,

 The hon.
 Member for Coventry South (Mr Cunningham) is present, and he represents one of our cities that was worst affected by Luftwaffe bombing.
 In Warsaw, the city of my birth, 90% of factories, 72% of buildings and 90% of the cultural heritage were destroyed and 700,000 people were killed.
 Of the country’s cultural heritage as a whole, 43% was destroyed or stolen in 1939.
 I am in discussions with Sotheby’s and many other important British auction houses to try to track down the huge amount of Polish art and literature that was stolen and taken away by the Germans as they plundered Poland and then escaped.

 My Polish teacher, Mrs Wątrobska, gave me another point.
-During the war, a large amount of people were experimented on.
+During the war, a large number of people were experimented on.
 No one mentions the children who suffered those experiments and who forever remain mentally ill or physically disfigured.

 A senior Conservative MP—I will not say who—said to me, “Do not raise this issue now, old boy, we do not want to upset the Germans when we are negotiating Brexit.”
 Needless to say, I have ignored his advice, because a time of major change on the European continent, as we pull out of the European Union and regain our sovereignty, independence and foreign policy, is exactly the time to raise the issue and to help our Polish allies to get the compensation that they deserve.